Quantum Mixing and Benjamini-Schramm Convergence of Hyperbolic Surfaces: Weight function

 The proof is again based on splitting the integration domain into two.
-This time the splitting is done by $ [w,w'] $ which splits the integration into two sides, one closer to $ z $ and one closer to $ z' $.
-The technique used to bound both sides is the same, based on establising carefully bounds using hyperbolic geometry.
+This time the splitting is done by $ [w,w'] $, which separates the domain into two sides: one closer to $ z $ and one closer to $ z' $.
+Here, $ w $ and $ w' $ are points of $ \partial B( z,t ) \cap \partial B( z', t' ) $.
+The technique used to bound both sides is the same and relies on hyperbolic geometry, in particular the hyperbolic law of cosines.

 \begin{proof}[Proof of Lemma \ref{Lmm: Case 3}]